 You work hard to build your business over the years.
 If you’ve built your business well, sweated the details to ensure happy clients and customers and have used the internet wisely to build sales, chances are good your business website now gets many visitors each month.
 Visitors who turn into new clients and customers is what’s known as a sales funnel.
 This sales funnel that flows through your website has taken years to build and is now a very valuable asset that is controlled by you.

 Naturally, when it comes time to sell your business this sales funnel (the constant and reliable flow of new customers and clients to the business) will figure highly in the value of the business, and the control of the domain is a critical element.
-If the domain name is not under the direct control of the business then the domain name, as a critical part of the sales funnel, cannot be counted as an asset that can be sold with the business.
+If the domain name is not under the direct control of the business then the domain, as a critical part of the sales funnel, cannot be counted as an asset that can be sold with the business.

-Some local businesses turn their domain names over to others for registration.
+Some local businesses turn their domains over to others for registration.
 When that domain name becomes a part of a valuable sales funnel, chances are that the business owner will not be able to gain control over the domain name or the managing company (or person) will try to sell the business owner his own domain!

-We have personally witnessed a business domain name registered by a big name internet marketing company (in the business’s own name) for a local business that was lost because the big name IM company refused to transfer the domain to the business owner when he stopped using their services.
-The business owner had to start over with a new domain name and rebuild his business from the ground up.
+We have personally witnessed a business domain registered by a big name internet marketing company (in the business’s own name) for a local business that was lost because the big name IM company refused to transfer the domain to the business owner when he stopped using their services.
+The business owner had to start over with a new domain and rebuild his business from the ground up.

 We still see long-term business owners who, after decades in business, let others control one of their most important business assets.